 The Organizer entrusts DOKEOP SAS with the management of supporting documents via its application.
-Its missions to the organizer are :
+Its missions are :

-– Collecting the supporting documents of the participants registered for the sporting event
+- Collecting the supporting documents of the participants registered for the event.

-– Regularly follow up by email the participants who have not yet submitted their supporting documents.
+Regular follow up by email of the participants who have not yet submitted their supporting documents.

-– Communicate the status of each verified supporting document to the organizer of the sporting event: valid / invalid / missing
+Communicate the status of each verified supporting document to the organizer of the event: in wait of verification/ valid / refused

-To finalize his registration for a sporting event, the participant receives an email from Dokeop inviting him to submit his application document within a time limit set by the organizer of the event.
+To finalize the registration for the event, the participant will receive an email from Dokeop inviting them to submit their application document within a time limit set by the organizer of the event.
 The use of the application implies the immediate and unconditional

 acceptance of Dokeop’s terms and conditions.

-It must then follow the link to the Application.
-He is free to create a member account or not.
+The participant then must follow the link to the Application.
+You are free to create a member account or not.

 The Application is independent of the Sports Event Registration Platform used by the organizer.

-The Participant guarantees the accuracy of the data transmitted as well as the authenticity of the supporting document when it is submitted.
-In the absence of accuracy and/or authenticity of the Supporting Document, the Participant may not claim either against DOKEOP SAS or against the Organizer, particularly in the event of an accident occurring during his participation in a sporting event.
+The Participant or the gurdian guarantees the accuracy of the data transmitted as well as the authenticity of the supporting documents.
+In the absence of accuracy and/or authenticity of the supporting document, the participant may not claim either against DOKEOP SAS or against the Organizer, particularly in case of an accident occurring during his/her participation in the sporting event.

 imprisonment and a fine of up to 45,000 euros